djstava/LJWebKitJSExt/README.md

 WebKit Javascript Extentsion for LJ

-1 Put the files into
+1 Put the source files into

 	$(WebKitSourceCodeRoot)/WebCore/page

-2 Build thd WebKit
+2 Build the WebKit

 	take www.webkit.org as a reference